swig-fortran/flibcpp/doc/interface.rst

 Interface
 *********

-These are the SWIG interface files used to generate the flibcpp modules.
+These are the SWIG interface files used to generate the Flibcpp modules.

 flc
 ===